MBRX — Moleculin Biotech, Inc.

 4. Bad News, Challenges, or Points of Concern

-- Regulatory Delays: There are potential delays related to additional GLP preclinical data required by the EMA, which could impact timelines for EU approval.
+- Regulatory Delays: There may be potential delays related to the EMA's request for additional GLP preclinical data, which could impact timelines for EU approval.

 5. Notable Q&A Insights

-- Patient Demographics: The trial will include a diverse patient population, including those who have failed previous treatments like venetoclax, which could enhance the trial's relevance and applicability.
+- Inclusion of Challenging Patients: The trial will include patients who have previously failed treatments like venetoclax, which could enhance the trial's relevance and potential impact.

-Overall, Moleculin Biotech is making significant strides in its clinical trials and regulatory approvals, but it faces challenges related to funding and potential delays in the EU approval process.
-The upcoming data releases and patient recruitment milestones will be critical to the company's future success.
+Overall, Moleculin Biotech is making significant strides in its clinical trials and regulatory processes, but faces challenges related to funding and potential regulatory delays.
+The upcoming data readouts will be crucial for the company's future trajectory.